seanhagen/workernator/docs/designed.md

 **Key:** OU

-I'm putting `workernator`, with the idea that this could be used to put the name of the service the certificate is meant to be used with.
+I'm defaulting to `workernator`, with the idea that this field could be used for the name of the service the certificate is meant to be used with.

 ###### Common Name

 **Key:** CN

 Typically used for the name of the person "responsible" for the TLS certificate on the server, we're using it to identify whether the certificate is meant to be used by a server or a client.
-Handy for when things get mis-named!
+Handy for when things get mis-named and you forget which is which!
+It also means that users can't set up their own server if they get their hands on the code; they still need a proper 'server' certificate.

 ###### Locality Name